dliskku/dliskku.github.io/content/_index.md

       title: Notice
       subtitle:
       text: |
-        We are seeking talented and passionate students.
-If you are interested in applying to our research lab, please refer to our hiring page.
+        **Hiring!** I am looking for M.S./Ph.D. students and undergraduate interns who are interested in NLP research.
+If you are interested, please send your CV to my email (ys.choi@hufs.ac.kr).

   # - block: collection